amnis-dev/amnis-design/README.md

 This library also aims help with legal compliance of many [governmental policies](https://www.w3.org/WAI/policies/) for the public and private sectors.
 You should always provide your own testing to ensure you meet your specific requirements.

+# Alpha Stage

+This library currently in the alpha stages of development.
+There are still features to create and refine; however, you can still download and use the package to provide feedback by [writing GitHub issues](https://github.com/amnis-dev/amnis-design/issues/new).

 ## Installation

 Amnis Design is available as an [npm package](https://www.npmjs.com/package/@amnis/design).